gedaipek/TechHive_Global_Project/README.md

 * North America is the company’s largest market, contributing 51% of total revenue and 47% of total order volume.
 It is followed by Europe, the Middle East, and Africa, accounting for 29% of revenue and 25% of orders, then Asia-Pacific with 12% of revenue and 10% of orders, and finally Latin America, contributing 6% of revenue and 0.06% of total order volume.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* From 2019 to 2022, North America consistently held the highest share of both revenue and order volume, with particularly strong performance in Q4 due to seasonal patterns.
+While revenue and volume remained solid, average order value declined by 7%, suggesting a shift toward a broader customer base making smaller, more frequent purchases.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* In 2022, revenue and average order value declined across all regions.
+However, Asia-Pacific maintained the highest AOV at $241, which is approximately 35% higher than Latin America, the region with the lowest average.

-* **Main insight 4.** Europe, the Middle East, and Africa saw a significant increase in order volume share in 4Q22, climbing from 26% to %33 quarter over quarter known region sales.
+* In Q4 2022, Europe, the Middle East, and Africa experienced a significant surge in order volume share, increasing from 26% to 33% quarter-over-quarter, highlighting robust regional sales performance.

 [Visualization specific to category 4]